-We cannot be sure exactly sure if Iran's government will acknowledge the desires of its people.
-We also can't be sure yet what affect Twitter, Youtube or Facebook might have on the future of humanity.
-We do know one thing though - the revolutions are being broadcast.
+We cannot be sure exactly sure if Iran’s government will acknowledge the desires of its people.
+It’s also true that we don’t know for sure yet what affect Twitter, Youtube or Facebook might have on the future of humanity.
+One thing seems clear though – the revolutions are being broadcast.

 This story first went live on jboitnott.com in June 2009.